Plain English Summary

 Publication and dissemination plan

-We are interested in publishing at least two papers, one after the first Phase I and another after Phase II.
-We have already finished the first Phase of the study and we are currently analyzing the results.
-We plan to publish these as soon as we have them.
+The trialists intend to publish at least two papers, one after the first Phase I and another after Phase II.
+They have already finished the first Phase of the study and are currently analyzing the results.
+They plan to publish these as soon as they have them.
 The second publication will depend on the inclusion of patients.

 Intention to publish date